jostylr/event-when/src/event-when.md

     * `ev` The event string on which to call the action.
 If this ends in `~`, then this signals that there shold be a scope object, which will be created now if it does not exist.
     * `action` This is a string and is what identifies the handler.
 It should be written as a "do this" while the event is "something is done".
+If it has a colon in it, then the part after the colon is considered a context that can be used to distinguish different actions.
+In particular, if there is no context object passed in, then this string is used to identify a scope that gets passed in.
     * `f`.
 If an action string is not already defined with a function, one can associate a function with it by passing in one.
 The call signature is `data, scope, emitter, context`.
 The name of the function, if none, will